paulYRP/DNAm_ArrayWorkflow/README.md

 --------------
 ## Hardware Requirements

-- HPC or workstation with sufficient RAM for large array datasets (≥ 8TB recommended)
+- HPC or workstation with sufficient RAM for large array datasets (≥ 1TB recommended for the option make -j1 f3).
+You will need > 2TB to run GLM and LME steps in a local computer.
-- For visualization, interactive usage of RStudio (desktop/server) is recommended
+- For visualization, interactive usage of RStudio (desktop/server) is recommended.

 ## Software Requirements